Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 [Typora][20] is what I use for my notes, so you may expect some bias here.
-There is a very small learning curve in using it as you will have to learn the [Markdown syntax][19](it's really easy and you can probably learn what you need in under 5 minutes).
+There is a very small learning curve in using it as you will have to learn the [Markdown syntax][19] (it's really easy and you can probably learn what you need in under 5 minutes).
 But don't be intimidated by the more annoying-to-type-out parts such as tables and checkboxes, as the application does that for you through the right click menu.